OpenTTD/actions/README.md

 ## Actions

+- [annotation-check](annotation-check/): Check if any previous job in a workflow has any annotation.
 - [checkout](checkout/): Checkout tags and submodules; complements `actions/checkout`.
 - [checkout-dispatch](checkout-dispatch/): Checkout from `remote_dispatch` with `publish_latest_tag`.
 - [checkout-pull-request](checkout-pull-request/): Checkout all commits of a Pull Request.